bartvanhoey/AbpApiConsumedByXamarin/README_Maui.md

-## ABP Framework consumed by a Xamarin.Forms application
+## ABP Framework consumed by a .NET Maui application

 ## Introduction

-In this article I will explain **how to consume an ABP Framework API with Xamarin.Forms**.
+In this article I will explain **how to consume an ABP Framework API with a .NET Maui app**.

 ## Source Code

-The sample application has been developed with Blazor as UI framework and SQL Server as database provider.
+The sample ABP Framework application has been developed with Blazor as UI framework and SQL Server as database provider.

-The Source code of the completed application is [available on GitHub](https://github.com/bartvanhoey/AbpApiConsumedByXamarin).
+The Source code of the completed application is [available on GitHub](https://github.com/bartvanhoey/AbpApiConsumedByMaui).

 ## Requirements

 The following tools are needed to be able to run the solution and follow along.
-You will also need to have your editor set up for Xamarin.Forms development.
+You will also need to have your editor set up for .NET Maui development.

 * .NET 5.0 SDK
-* VsCode, Visual Studio 2019, or another compatible IDE.
+* VsCode, Visual Studio 2019, or another compatible IDE
+* Visual Studio 2022 for the .NET Maui app

 ## Create a new ABP Framework application